mojtaba-peyrovi/Forex-Fundamentals/Tutorial-one/README.md

 Again anytime bearish engulfing happens, we shouldn't place an order because it needs more items to be checked before we decide to enter the market.

+#### Piercing pattern:

+It always happen at the bottom of a downtrend.
+It returns the downtrend to the upwards direction.
+The second candle (white) has to open below the first (black candle) It also has to close more than halfway into black candles REAL body. (piercing-pattern.jpg)

+__NOTE:__ DO NOT PLACE A BUY EVERY TIME A BULLISH ENGULFING HAPPENS.

+The reason, is that they happen a lot, and a lot more confirmations are needed for a trend to be recognized as a good time to enter the market.

+#### Dark Cloud Pattern (opposite of piercing pattern):

+It happens on the top of uptrend graphs, and happens when the first candle is white and second is black.
+The second candle has to open above the first candle, and also close more than a halfway into the first candle's REAL body. (dark-cloud-pattern.jpg)

+For this also we don't enter the market anytime it happens.

+#### Morning Star Pattern:

+It comprises of THREE candles.
+The first one is a strong black, second one is a little candle that can be either black or white, and the third one, is a strong white.
+It always happens at the bottom of a downtrend. (morning-star-pattern.jpg)

+The first one has to be always strong black, the second one, has to be little and opening and closing under the black one, the third one is always a strong white, that opens above the second candle. and finally it has to close more than halfway into the first candle.

+#### Evening Star Pattern:

+It is the opposite of morning star pattern.
+It always happens at the top of an uptrend.
+The first one is always a strong white candle.
+The second one is a small one that opens and closes at or above the first white candle's close.
+The third candle, is always a strong black that opens and closes at or below the second candle's close, and close more than halfway into the first candle. (evening-star-pattern.jpg)

+#### Doji Candle:

+It looks like a cross.
+The meaning of it, is the open and close are at the same level.
+It represents an equilibrium between buyers and sellers.
+It means, because the open and close are at the same level, the market doesn't know which way to go. (doji-candle.jpg)

+There are four types of doji candles that we see at doji-types.jpg

+#### Morning Doji Star Pattern:

+It is a three formation pattern.
+It comprises of three candles. the first on is a black candle, second one is a doji, and the third one is a white one.
+It always happens at the bottom od a downtrend pattern.
+The doji has to open and close below the black candle's close.
+It is not required but preferred.
+The third one is a white that has to close above the first candle's close.
+The higher the white closes into the first black, the stronger the morning doji start pattern is. (morning-doji-star-pattern.jpg)

+For this again we say, don't pace a buy anytime you see this pattern. because it needs more confirmations.

+#### Evening Doji Star Pattern:

+It is opposite of the morning doji star pattern.
+The first one is a white, second one is a doji candle who's color doesn't matter.
+It always appears at the top of an uptrend.
+The doji has to open and close at or above the first candle's close.
+It is not required but preferred.
+The third candle which is a black, has to close below the first candle's close.
+The lower it closes into the first candle's body, the stronger the pattern will be. (evening-doji-star-pattern.jpg)

+### ADX Indicator (Average Directional Index):

+Why do we use this?

+1) It shows if the market is trending.
+2) It shows how strong the trend is.

+It has three lines:
+ - First line is called +DI line.
+It only measures uptrends.
+ - Second line is -dI line and measures the donwtrends.
+ - The third line is the summation of both others.

+ For the reason he didn't explain, we need to check out the value 25 for the ADX indicator, so we draw a horizontal line on 25.
+Anytime the third line which is tha main line crosses 25, it shows that a trend in the market is being built.
+Then we see if the higher the ADX third line goes, the stronger the trend will be.